New Feature: SEO Reports to Boost Google and LLM Traffic

 Join 45,417+ bloggers, creators, marketers, writers, & business owners in using RightBlogger’s powerful autoblogging tools.
 You’ll unlock 80+ blogging, SEO, and marketing AI tools to create content faster & more effectively today.
 Plus, you’ll access our library of courses, a private community, Tool Studio’s AI lead magnet builder, and more.

 SEO Reports show you what top ranking pages are doing for your target keyword, then compare your post to those pages.
+You see clear data on word count, headings, and important keywords so you can match what already works.

 Article by Ryan Robinson